cschreib/slinefit/tutorial/tutorial.md

     flux_hdu=0 error_hdu=3
 ```

+## The redshift and line grids

-If you try to run this command, you will see that the program fails with several error messages:
+If you try to run the command above, you will see that the program fails with several error messages:

 ```bash
 error: please provide the fiducial redshift z0=...